-I'm a podcast host, writer, radio maker, interviewer, Twitter liker, Twitter fearer, former lawyer, one-time college a cappella singer, occasional bread baker, photography dabbler, and very lucky weirdo.
+I'm a podcast host, novelist, culture critic, radio maker, interviewer, Twitter liker, Twitter fearer, dog owner, former lawyer, one-time college a cappella singer, occasional bread baker, photography dabbler, and very lucky weirdo.

 I'm the host of Pop Culture Happy Hour, NPR's roundtable culture and entertainment podcast.
 I also created its pop culture blog, Monkey See, which I edited from 2008 until 2018, when it was reorganized as part of Pop Culture Happy Hour’s world.
 I've worked with most of the radio shows at NPR in some capacity: I've talked about pop culture on All Things Considered, Morning Edition, and Weekend Edition.
 I once spent a week writing for Wait Wait, Don't Tell Me, took a turn guest-hosting Jesse Thorn's wonderful interview show Bullseye, and did a terrible job answering questions about music on a bonus episode of Ask Me Another.
 I do local live radio whenever they let me.

 My first novel is coming out in June 2019.
 It's called Evvie Drake Starts Over, and it’s about love and sad things and baseball and the state of Maine -- all of which are irresistible.

 My side hustle is moderating live events where I interview people in front of audiences.
 I've talked to TV and movie folks like Shonda Rhimes, Ron Howard, Connie Britton, Lauren Graham, Trevor Noah, B.J.
 Novak (also a writer, of course), and Joe and Anthony Russo.
 I've also talked at the Folger Shakespeare Library and the Sixth & I synagogue to authors like Jane Smiley, Maria Semple, Elizabeth Strout, the hosts of Welcome To Night Vale and, in a moment that my 12-year-old self still doesn't quite believe, Judy Blume.